 Messages sent through Greenhouse Recruiting may seem like they're coming from your normal email address, but they're actually sent on behalf of one of our third-party mail servers.

-Since spammers have been known to use a similar method to imitate legitimate email addresses, sometimes mail providers will start to mark these messages as spam or block them altogether.
-Verifying your domain lets mail providers know your company has given us permission to send emails on your behalf, which should drastically improve your overall deliverability rate.
+Since spammers have been known to use a similar method to imitate legitimate email addresses, sometimes mail providers start to mark these messages as spam or block them altogether.
+Verifying your domain lets mail providers know your company has given Greenhouse permission to send emails on your behalf, which should drastically improve your overall deliverability rate.

-Once you have registered your company's email domain, Greenhouse Recruiting will generate SPF, DKIM, MX, and CNAME records.
-These records need to be added by whoever manages the DNS for your email domain.
-Most likely, you should be able to forward these records to someone in your IT department, and they should know what to do.
+- If you don't have an IT team, look for whoever manages the DNS for your email domain.
+Most likely, you can forward these records to someone in your IT department, and they should know what to do.

-Once the records have been added by your IT team, check the E-mail Verification page to ensure the domain is verified.
+Once the records have been added by your IT team, check the Email Settings page to ensure the domain is verified.

 - Your IT team may have strict policies on adding new DNS records to your root domain